-EX NUNC research around the concept(s) of Black Mediterranean departs from a collaboration with Italian artists Invernomuto, Simone Bertuzzi & Simone Trabucchi.
-With their on-going project Black Med, initiated in 2018, Invernomuto seek to investigate stories and histories from the Mediterranean region, addressing the sonic trails crossing the sea to tie together its shores.
-A fluid performative experimentation, adapted to various forms and formats, the project Black Med touches upon many possible lines of enquiries around imaginaries of the Mediterranean.
-As a body of water apt to both division and connection, the Mediterranean seas and lands are an arena of contrasting historical movements that keep on acting in the socio-economical and political realities of the present.
-But the Mediterranean is also a (non-)space for speculation and invention.
-By inviting practitioners from different disciplines and backgrounds to share their own perspective on Mediterraneans' understandings and Black Mediterranean thinking, EX NUNC proposes to facilitate an open conversation between dissonant voices, able to address the intrinsically irreducible nature of a tentacular topic of investigation.
+EX NUNC seeks the pluralisation of Mediterranean(s), as interstitial geographies apt to division and connection, creation and negation.
+The Mediterranean seas and lands are arenas of contrasting historical movements, which keep on acting in the socio-economical and political realities of the present.
+But Mediterranean(s) are also (non-)spaces for speculation and invention.
+By inviting practitioners from different disciplines and backgrounds to share their own Mediterranean perspectives, EX NUNC proposes to facilitate an open conversation between dissonant voices, which address the intrinsically irreducible nature of a tentacular topic of investigation.

 The project unfolds throughout EXN online platform, in combined interferences of images and words, gestures and sounds that occupy the discursive platform EXN Journal - On Mediterranean, and the digital exhibition site EXN Lagoon, which hosts online shows exploring many possibilities of Mediterranean(s) knowledges, beyond Euro-centric reductivisms.